heyfoz/python-asl-detection/README.md

 | 10    | 0.9396   | 0.2132 | 0.9642       | 0.1159   |

 ## Detecting ASL Alphabet Letters
-To start the live video stream application and detect ASL alphabet letters, run the following command:
+To start the live video stream application and detect ASL alphabet letters, run the following command from the project directory:
 ```bash
 python detect_asl.py
 ```

 ## Video Demonstration
-Watch a demonstration of the ASL detection system in action on LinkedIn: [ASL Detection Demonstration](https://www.linkedin.com/posts/moulinf_ai-artificialintelligence-data-activity-7150833680297406465-A43y?utm_source=share&utm_medium=member_desktop)
+Watch a demonstration of the ASL detection system v1 in action on LinkedIn: [ASL Detection Demonstration](https://www.linkedin.com/posts/moulinf_ai-artificialintelligence-data-activity-7150833680297406465-A43y?utm_source=share&utm_medium=member_desktop)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.